matrixorigin/matrixorigin.io/docs/MatrixOne/Reference/SQL-Reference/Database-Administration-Statements/Account-Management-Statements/grant-role.md

 Assigns a role to a user or another role:

-- Granting a role to another role creates a “parent-child” relationship between the roles (also referred to as a role hierarchy).
+- Granting a role to another role creates a "parent-child" relationship between the roles (also referred to as a role hierarchy).

 - Granting a role to a user enables the user to perform all operations allowed by the role (through the access privileges granted to the role).